 abroad, you may need additional vaccines.
 Check with your healthcare provider to see

-what you might need or check with the official travelers' guide provided by the CDC.
+what vaccines you might need and check the travelers' guide provided by the CDC.

 Mishaps, such as losing your passport or having your car break down, can ruin a vacation.